openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 If neither a `project` nor a `domain` is provided for `scope`, and the authenticating `user` has a defined default project (the user's `default_project_id` attribute), then this will be treated as the preferred authorization scope.
 If there is no default project defined, then a token will be issued without an explicit scope of authorization.

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.

+##### Catalog Opt-Out

+*New in version 3.1* If the caller specifies an `include_catalog` field and it is set to `false` in the authentication request body then authentication response will not contain the service catalog.
+The service catalog will otherwise be included in the response by default.
+Example request opting the catalog out:

+    {
+        "auth": {
+            "identity": {
+                "methods": [
+                    "password"
+                ],
+                "password": {
+                    "user": {
+                        "id": "0ca8f6",
+                        "password": "secrete"
+                    }
+                }
+            },
+            "scope": {
+                "project": {
+                    "domain": {
+                        "name": "example.com"
+                    },
+                    "name": "project-x"
+                }
+            },
+            "include_catalog": "false"
+        }
+    }

 ##### Authentication responses